 Can You Get Lice From a Swimming Pool?

-Does Pool Water Kill Lice?
+Does Pool Chlorine Kill Lice?

 Do Head Lice Spread In Swimming Pools?